-Heartburn from acid reflux may cause pain in the chest, which can radiate to the back.
-To treat back pain caused by acid reflux, a doctor may recommend lifestyle changes and certain medications.
+Heartburn from acid reflux may result in back pain.
+Treating back pain may involve lifestyle changes and certain medications.
 Surgery may also be an option in severe or persistent cases.

 Acid reflux can cause heartburn, which causes pain in the chest that may radiate to the back.
 People may also experience pain in the neck and throat.

 Acid reflux and back pain may also share some of the same risk factors.
 Having obesity, carrying excess weight, and smoking